When and How to Cut the Ties of Bad Family Relationships

 What Is Family?

 In just a few words... family defines us.
+Our first relationships were our family relationships.
 It's a significant part of who we are to the core, because our past is an integral part of how we view ourselves and the world.

 An interesting aspect about families is that people can tolerate more bad than good, and even a strained family relationship can be considered satisfying.
 ‘My family drives me nuts, but I love them’.

-Families can simultaneously be the ones to cayse you distress, but are also there by your side in tough spots.
+Families can simultaneously be the ones to cause you distress, but are also there by your side in tough spots.
 That's a fair trade: Take the good with the bad.
-It’s when the bad outweighs the good, that we have to evaluate the health of that relationship.
+It’s when the bad outweighs the good, or the bad is abuse, that we have to evaluate the health of that relationship for our own wellbeing.

-Unconditional love is the key ingredient in a healthy relationship; one of acceptance, expression, love, the ability to agree to disagree at times, and mutual respect without having to change or control each other.
+Unconditional love is the key ingredient in a healthy relationship; one of acceptance and expression, the ability to agree to disagree at times, and mutual respect without having to change or control each other.

 These are ideal conditions though, and for some it's never been this way with certain family members.

-These relationships, when stressed or tense, are the worst to endure because family means so much to us personally and within our culture/society.
+These unbalanced relationships are the worst to endure because family means so much to us personally and within our culture/society.

 Just because someone shares some DNA with you they get to take your stuff?
 Call you names?
 Demean you?
 Sabotage your relationships and career?
 No way!— Dr. Phil McGraw